Agnes Macphail

-Agnes Campbell MacPhail (March 24, 1890 – February 13, 1954) was a Canadian politician and the first woman elected to Canada's House of Commons.
+Agnes Campbell Macphail (March 24, 1890 – February 13, 1954) was a Canadian politician and the first woman elected to Canada's House of Commons.
 She served as a Member of Parliament (MP) from 1921 to 1940; from 1943 to 1945 and again from 1948 to 1951, she served as a member of the Legislative Assembly of Ontario, representing the Toronto riding of York East.
-Active throughout her life in progressive politics, Macphail worked for multiple parties, most prominently the Progressive Party and the Co-operative Commonwealth Federation.
+Active throughout her life in progressive politics, Macphail worked for multiple parties, most prominently the Progressive Party, the Co-operative Commonwealth Federation and the United Farmers of Ontario.
 She promoted her ideas through column-writing, activist organizing, and legislation.

 Background

 Agnes Macphail was born to Dougald McPhail and Henrietta Campbell in Proton Township, Grey County, Ontario.
 Although her surname was spelled "McPhail" at birth, she discovered during a later trip to Scotland that her family's surname had been spelled as "Macphail" and changed her name to reflect this.
 She was raised in the Methodist Church, but converted to the Reorganized Latter Day Saint church as a teenager.
 This was the church of her missionary uncle.
 In later years she joined the United Church of Canada, which had absorbed the Methodist church of her youth.

 Macphail attended Owen Sound Collegiate and Vocational Institute for one year.
 Although she did well, she transferred to Stratford Normal School so she could complete her studies while boarding with a relative.
 She graduated in 1910 with a second-class teacher's certificate.
 She applied for five positions and was accepted at all five.
 She later said that this was not due to her competence but to a scarcity of teachers at the time.
-She taught in several rural Ontario schools in such communities as Port Elgin, Honeywood, and Newmarket “Roots and branches of Saugeen”, a local history book, states that Agnes MacPhail was the teacher in the Gowanlock School, and would “hoist herself up to the counter top” in the Burgoyne Store and argue politics with the “boys” for hours.
+She taught in several rural Ontario schools in such communities as Port Elgin, Honeywood, and Newmarket.
+“Roots and branches of Saugeen”, a local history book, states that Agnes MacPhail was the teacher in the Gowanlock School, and would “hoist herself up to the counter top” in the Burgoyne Store and argue politics with the “boys” for hours.

 While working in Sharon, Macphail became active politically, joining the United Farmers of Ontario (UFO) and its women's organization, the United Farm Women of Ontario.
 She also became a columnist for the Farmer's Sun around this time.

 As with many prominent people of the era, Macphail was an ardent supporter of eugenics.